How to Start Family Camping: The Best Guide for 2026

 Timeline for Success

 Two weeks before departure, create your meal plan and non-perishable shopping list.
-The weekend before, conduct a “tent test” in your garden if you haven’t used it recently.
+The weekend before, conduct a tent test in your garden if you haven’t used it recently.
 Three days before, start packing non-essentials and checking weather forecasts.

-Creating Your Family Camping Checklist
+What to Pack: Your FREE Complete Family Camping Checklist

 Setting Up Camp as a Family Activity